-The knobbed whelk lives in tidal estuaries.
-It is commonly found in shallow waters, but can be found offshore in depths up to 150 feet.
-They often congregate on oyster reefs and clam beds to feed on the bivalves.
+Lives in tidal estuaries.
+Commonly found in shallow waters, but can be found offshore in depths up to 150 feet.
+Often congregate on oyster reefs and clam beds to feed on the bivalves.

-Knobbed whelks can be found along the Atlantic coast from Massachusetts to Florida.
+Found along the Atlantic coast from Massachusetts to Florida

 This animal feeds on clams, oysters, mussels and other bivalves.
 To feed, the snail uses its foot to hold prey while the lip of its shell chips and pries at the bivalve.
 Once a big enough hole has opened, the snail inserts its foot and begins to feed.